If you’re looking for scenic train rides in Montana, you’re in the right place.

 View this post on Instagram

-While you’re enjoying the Central Montana sunset, you’ll get to relax and enjoy a hearty prime rib dinner and maybe a nice wine pairing if you’d like.
+The train’s lively atmosphere makes it a great option for families and history enthusiasts.
+You’ll get to relax and enjoy a hearty prime rib dinner and maybe a nice wine pairing if you’d like.
 The Chew Choo operates on a former Milwaukie Railroad line beginning just north of Lewistown to Denton, and back.

 2. Alder Gulch Short Line

 Installed in 1964 as a sort of ad-hoc transportation system between the two towns, the Alder Gulch Short Line is today far more safe, secure, and reliable than many of its earlier iterations.
+Family-friendly and educational, the Alder Gulch Short Line combines a fun experience with a deeper understanding of the region’s mining heritage.

 3. Empire Builder